Cello Concerto (Schumann): II. Langsam

+III.
+Sehr lebhaft

+The third movement is a lighter, yet resolute sonata-form movement, and here Schumann utilizes the timpani for the first time in the work, adding to the main theme's march-like character.
+At the end of the movement, there is an accompanied cadenza, something unprecedented in Schumann's day; this cadenza leads into the final coda in which Schumann returns to A-major.
+During the twentieth century and before, some cellists have chosen instead to include their own unaccompanied cadenza (e.g. Pau Casals, Emanuel Feuermann, etc.), although there is no indication that Schumann wished for one.

 Schumann famously abhorred applause between movements.
 As a result, there are no breaks between any of the movements in the concerto.
 As for the concerto's virtuosity, Schumann earlier in his life declared "I cannot write a concerto for the virtuoso; I must think of something else."
 In the cello concerto, while exploiting the instrument to the fullest, the writing for the soloist generally avoids virtuosic display prominent in many concertos of the time.

 Reception

 Although the cello concerto is now performed with some regularity, the work spent many decades in obscurity, virtually unknown.
 Schumann was unable to secure a premiere of the work and initial reactions to his score were mostly very negative.
 This may have been in part due to the work's unusual structure as well as the personal, inward nature of the music and the lack of passages written to display the technical skill of the cello soloist.
 While criticism of the work persists, some cellists place the Schumann concerto alongside the cello concertos of Dvořák and Elgar in a group of great Romantic works for their instrument.